genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 After your data is uploaded, Genestack automatically recognizes file formats and transforms them into biological data types: raw reads, mapped reads, reference genomes, etc. Format conversions will be handled internally by Genestack.
-You won’t have to worry about formats at all.
+You will not have to worry about formats at all.

 .. image:: images/file_recognition.png